otto-de/api-guidelines/content/guidelines/040_EVENT-GUIDELINES/030_Semantics/010_Event-structure/030_should-not-publish-data-from-other-business-domains.md

 Data that has become part of the price alarm domain and can be included in the `PriceAlarmMet` event:

 - The price of the product that triggered the `PriceAlarmMet` event.
-- The id of the product.
+- The ID of the product.

 Example data that has not become part of the price alarm domain and should not be included in the `PriceAlarmMet` event: